 - SMS credits cost extra beyond free tier

-- More features mean steeper learning curve than Shopify Email
+- More features mean a steeper learning curve than Shopify Email

 - Need to manage opt-in compliance for SMS marketing